Doris Anderson: Career at Chatelaine

 Upon receiving her degree, Anderson wrote and sold pieces of fiction and spent time in Europe before she returned to Canada and secured a job writing advertising copy for Chatelaine in 1951.
 By 1955, she'd worked her way up to associate editor.
 When John Clare, the editor, stepped down, and a new male editor was appointed, Anderson threatened to quit, and her publisher eventually relented and gave her the job instead.

-Anderson was the first female editor of Chatelaine, a position she held from 1957 to 1977.
+Anderson held the position of editor of Chatelaine from 1957 to 1977.
 Her early tenure at the magazine saw it transformed from a traditional women's publication into one that addressed challenging issues of the day, including legal abortion in specific circumstances (1959), child abuse (1960), Canadian divorce laws (1961) and a call for equal pay for women (1962).
 The female writers she employed (June Callwood, Barbara Frum, Adrienne Clarkson, and Michele Landsberg) would go on to have successful careers as journalists.

 In 1963, Anderson chose not to run an excerpt from a new novel in Chatelaine, feeling the material had already been well explored by the magazine.
 The book was Betty Friedan's The Feminine Mystique.

 In 1969, she campaigned for, and did not receive, the editorship of Maclean's magazine, losing the job to Peter Gzowski despite her significantly longer tenure with the company and her track record of success.
 The job would have meant more than increased visibility in the publishing industry – it paid more than twice as much.
 The publisher said that she wouldn't have been able to represent the company publicly, but couldn't explain why.

 Promoting the role of women in politics under her direction, Chatelaine identified 50 women who had potential as parliamentarians and put 12 of them - including Member of Parliament Flora MacDonald - on the cover.
 For much of her life, Anderson supported greater representation of women in Parliament.

 She departed Chatelaine in 1977.
 In her two decades as editor, she'd tripled circulation of the magazine, and made it the most profitable of the Maclean-Hunter publications.
 By the late 1960s, one in every three women in Canada was reading the magazine.

 In 2008, the magazine was recognized as the second-most influential magazine in Canada – just ahead of Maclean's.